djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 than it once was.
 Whilst 4KB of RAM was enough for the Apollo Guidance Computer to facilitate a mission to the moon, opening a modern web-app will see a single chrome tab bloat to a gigabyte.
-When everyone has a large amount of resource available, concerns such a maintainability and development time take precedence over optimisation.
+When everyone has a large amount of resource available, concerns such as maintainability and development time take precedence over optimisation.
 But when you're writing software, or a subsection of a piece of software, that needs to be performant.
 Sometimes you will need to go to greater lengths to optimise your code.
 In this article we'll explore how to use Callgrind, a sub-component of the [Valgrind](https://valgrind.org/) framework to locate where to best direct our attentions.

+*Other than profiling, there is much more the Valgrind toolkit can do.
+Have a look at [their website](https://valgrind.org/) to see what other gems it holds.*

 ## What does Callgrind do?